qev0/ansible_scripts/README.md

 Various personally customized ansible scripts for my own personal infrastructure, can be used standalone or in conjuction with [kvm-install-vm](https://github.com/SurrealTiggi/kvm-install-vm/blob/master/kvm-install-vm) and [bootstrap.py](https://github.com/SurrealTiggi/kvm-install-vm/blob/master/bootstrap.py)

 ### ~/.ansible.cfg

+> if using inventory.yml via bootstrap.py then this will already by configured.

 ```bash
     $ cat ~/.ansible.cfg
     [defaults]